TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/idle_test/README.txt

 test.test_idle.
 Normally, neither file should be changed when working on individual test modules.
 The third command runs unittest indirectly through regrtest.
-The same happens when the entire test suite ni run with 'python -m test'.
+The same happens when the entire test suite ni run ukijumuisha 'python -m test'.
 So that command must work kila buildbots to stay green.
 Idle tests must sio disturb the environment kwenye a way that makes other tests fail (issue 18081).